-The focus of the Christchurch Energy Grant Scheme is to contribute to community outcomes for a healthy environment in Christchurch and align with the Climate Smart and Sustainable Energy Strategies.
+The Christchurch Energy Grant Scheme contributes to community outcomes for a healthy environment in Christchurch and aligns with the Climate Smart and Sustainable Energy Strategies.
 In particular the following outcomes are sought:

-- A greater proportion of energy used in the city is from renewable sources - Energy is used more efficiently - To raise awareness of the general public through visible demonstrations, promotions and/or education initiatives - Reductions in greenhouse gas emissions and energy intensity across the city
+- A greater proportion of energy used in the city is from renewable sources - Energy is used more efficiently - To raise awareness of the general public through visible demonstrations, promotions and/or education initiatives - · Reductions in greenhouse gas emissions and energy intensity across the city

-The fund will cover plant purchases and installation costs for:
+The fund covers plant purchases and installation costs for:

-- Renewable energy initiatives such as geothermal/ground source heat extraction, photovoltaic generation and biomass energy generation - A district energy scheme - Energy efficiency measures that go well beyond the building code minimum in new and/or renovated buildings.
+- Renewable energy initiatives such as geothermal/ground source heat extraction, photovoltaic generation and biomass energy generation - A district energy scheme; and - Energy efficiency measures that go well beyond the building code minimum in new and/or renovated buildings.

-The building project (or buildings to be serviced) will have a combined floor area greater than 1,000m and be located in the Central City
+The building project (or buildings to be serviced) must have a combined floor area greater than $1,000m^2$ and be located in the Central City.